maannajjar/lattekit/README.md

 ## How It Works

 ### 1- Virtual LatteViews
 The core concept of LatteKit is to define virtual views.
-They are subclasses of LatteView that encapsulate their own layout.
-They also take properties passed to them from other virtual views in their layout.
+A virtual view is  subclass of LatteView that encapsulate its own layout.
+It can also take properties passed to it from other virtual views in their layout.
 For example

 ```kotlin
 open class MyApp : LatteView() {